-Chocolates and flowers for Mother’s Day are always nice.
-But what about gifts that nurture the mental health or self-care needs of the mom in your life?
+Chocolates and flowers are always nice.
+But what about self care gifts for moms that nurture the mental health or self care needs of the special woman in your life?

 Mothers put a lot of (physical and mental) energy into helping those around them.
 While I’m not a traditional mom myself (although I do have three fur babies!), I can imagine the role feels a little thankless or, umm… exhausting… at times.

-With that in mind, here are some alternative ideas: mental health-conscious self-care gifts for moms this Mother’s Day (or for anytime, really).
+With that in mind, here are some alternative ideas: mental health-conscious self care gifts that work any time of the year.

 When thinking about what to give the mom or mother figure in your life, consider where they are in life now.
 What emotions might they be feeling?
 What might they be struggling with?
 And where could a simple gift possibly help?

 The following gifts are just examples of what might be helpful in a variety of situations.